tinymce/tinymce-docs/components/contexttoolbar/overview.md

 A ContextToolbar can only contain either buttons that are defined for a normal toolbar, or buttons specifically registered for launching a ContextForm.
 The buttons comes as a list of strings, where each string is a registered name of a button.

 The button strings for launching a ContextForm will be of the form `form:${name}` where name is the registered name of the context form (e.g. form:link).

-Note, these will only be present if the 'launch` setting of the ContextForm is specified.
+> Note: These buttons will only be present if the 'launch` setting of the ContextForm is specified.

 ### Registering a Context Toolbar